bsmg/beat-saber-community-wiki/beginners-guide.md

 Beat Saber was not designed with mod support, so you have to run one of the installers below to patch the game and enable mods.

 > It's not recommended to install mods without knowing what they do, this can lead to undesired behaviors and performance issues.
-Click the `View Selected Mod Info` button in the ModSaber Installer, or the `More Info` button in the Mod Manager to learn more about a mod.
+Click the `View Selected Mod Info` button in the ModSaber Installer to learn more about a mod.
 {.is-danger}

-> The mod manager only shows mods compatible with the latest game update.
+> The installer only shows mods compatible with the selected game version in the top right corner.
-> Every time the game updates, you will have to run the mod manager to get all compatible mods.
-> As all mods are made by volunteers, you may need to wait for your favorite mod to be fixed for the latest game update.
-Check the #server-announcements channel in the discord for the latest updates!
+> Every time the game updates, you will have to run the installer to get all compatible mods.
+As all mods are made by volunteers, you may need to wait for your favorite mod to be fixed for the latest game version.
+Make sure to check the #server-announcements channel in the discord for the latest updates!
 {.is-warning}

 ## ModSaber Installer